HoogsterInc/AtomsPast_Documents/Rules.md

 - Move.
 A Unit moves as many grid spaces as it's Move Stat.
 Cost: AcTi 2
 - Run.
 A Unit moves twice it's Move Stat.
 Cost: AcTi 3
 - Attack.
-The Unit may choose to attempt a Melee or Ranged Attack.
+The Unit may choose to attempt a Melee or Ranged Attack (see Attacking).
 Cost AcTi 4
 - Charge.
 The Unit chooses a target Enemey Unit that is in it's Line of Sight (see here).
 If the Unit is not engaged with any Enemy Units (see Melee Attacks and Engagement) it may perform a Move with a +1 modifier, and a Melee Attack with +1MD against the target Unit as a Charge Action.
 If the Unit cannot